kxo21/project1/README.md

  Details and Functionalities: The main purpose was to create a webpage that compares three young NFL QB's who have made a name for themselves and seperated themselves from the rest of the league.
  Each html page will focus on each individual player.

-Technologies Used: HTML, CSS, Boostrap, JS
+Technologies Used: .html, .css, Boostrap, ,js

 Ideas for future improvement: